 Visitors looking to get outside will not be disappointed.
 Tulsa's access to the Ozark Plateau provides outdoor enthusiasts and nature lovers with recreational opportunities.

 Being ranked one of the top American cities to live in also makes it a top spot to visit.
-WestJet connects to Tulsa through Dallas Fort Worth via our code-share partner American Airlines.
+WestJet is pleased to offer service to this destination through our code-share agreement with our great airline partners.

 We do not have any photos and videos of yet.